anton-k/haskell-wushu-panda/01-pomodoro/README.md

 and when we rich 100 % it will run the command.
 In the example we can print out the **done** message also I'd like to play some song with it to signal that we are done.
-For example on linux with pulse audio we can run:
+For example on Linux with pulse audio we can run:

 ```
 paplay bingo.wav